Brady (BRC)

 Founded in 1914 and evolving through more than a century of industrial innovation, Brady (NYSE:BRC) manufactures and supplies identification solutions and workplace safety products that help companies identify and protect their premises, products, and people.

-- Earnings per share grew by 15.7% annually over the last five years, massively outpacing its peers
+- Earnings per share have massively outperformed its peers over the last five years, increasing by 15.7% annually

 - Disciplined cost controls and effective management have materialized in a strong operating margin

-- A downside is its absence of organic revenue growth over the past two years suggests it may have to lean into acquisitions to drive its expansion
+- On the other hand, its absence of organic revenue growth over the past two years suggests it may have to lean into acquisitions to drive its expansion

 Why Is Now The Time To Buy Brady?